dj-wasabi/ansible-zabbix-server/README.md

 * `zabbix_server_dbuser`: The database username which is used by the Zabbix Server.
 * `zabbix_server_dbpassword`: The database user password which is used by the Zabbix Server.
 * `zabbix_server_dbport`: The database port which is used by the Zabbix Server.
-* `zabbix_database_creation`: True / False.
+* `zabbix_server_database_creation`: True / False.
 When you don't want to create the database including user, you can set it to False.
-* `zabbix_database_sqlload`:True / False.
+* `zabbix_server_database_sqlload`:True / False.
 When you don't want to load the sql files into the database, you can set it to False.
 * `zabbix_server_dbencoding`: The encoding for the MySQL database.
 Default set to `utf8`
 * `zabbix_server_dbcollation`: The collation for the MySQL database.
 Default set to `utf8_bin`

+### TLS Specific configuration

+These variables are specific for Zabbix 3.0 and higher:

+* `zabbix_server_tlsconnect`: How the agent should connect to server or proxy.
+Used for active checks.
+    Possible values:
+    * unencrypted
+    * psk
+    * cert
+* `zabbix_server_tlsaccept`: What incoming connections to accept.
+    Possible values:
+    * unencrypted
+    * psk
+    * cert
 * `zabbix_server_tlscafile`: Full pathname of a file containing the top-level CA(s) certificates for peer certificate verification.
 * `zabbix_server_tlscrlfile`: Full pathname of a file containing revoked certificates.
+* `zabbix_server_tlsservercertissuer`: Allowed server certificate issuer.
+* `zabbix_server_tlsservercertsubject`: Allowed server certificate subject.
 * `zabbix_server_tlscertfile`: Full pathname of a file containing the agent certificate or certificate chain.
 * `zabbix_server_tlskeyfile`: Full pathname of a file containing the agent private key.